ADD-ONS / OTHER VASCULAR DISORDERS

 Carotid Body Tumor

-- carotid body tumor (glomus tumor) is a rare tumor, but it represents the most common extra-adrenal paraganglioma
+- the carotid body tumor (glomus tumor) is a rare tumor, but it represents the most common extra-adrenal paraganglioma

 - most cases are sporadic; 10% are hereditary

-- bilateral in approx. 10% of cases
+- bilateral occurrence is observed in ~ 10% of cases

-), Jacobsen’s tympanic plexus of the middle ear, retroperitoneal sympathetic and visceral parasympathetic ganglia, spinal paragangliomas are rare and occur intradurally extramedullary, usually in the region of the filum terminale/cauda equina, or less frequently extradurally
+- histologically similar tumors can also originate from the jugular bulb, sympathetic vagal ganglia of the neck (glomus vagale tumor ), Jacobsen’s tympanic plexus of the middle ear, retroperitoneal sympathetic and visceral parasympathetic ganglia.
+Spinal paragangliomas are rare and occur intradurally extramedullary, usually in the region of the filum terminale/cauda equina, or less frequently, extradurally

 - in sporadic cases, catecholamine secretion and associated hypertensive symptoms may be present